eyanoapp/opensigl/docs/en/finance/cost-centers/index.md

 In a hospital or clinic there are usually several services or departments that perform services for patients or to support the operations of the hospital.
-We also call these **centers** in BHIMA.
+We also call these **centers** in OpenSIGL.
 For example, some typical departments are Administration, Surgery, Pharmacy, Maintenance, etc.

 Larger hospitals might have all of these departments (or more).
 A rural